ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your child’s doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 If treatment does not work

-Although treatment is successful for the majority of children with cancer, sometimes it is not.
+Although treatment is successful for many children with ependymoma, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced ependymoma may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.